McLean High School: Football

 McLean's 2011 season was another successful season for the Highlanders.
 The Highlanders went 6–4 in the regular season, beating archrival Langley High School 21–0 to close the regular season.
 The Highlanders then went over to Arlington the following week for the playoffs and fell to the eventual Division 5 runner-up Yorktown High School 20–6.
 After the 2011 season, it was announced that Coach Jim Patrick would be promoted to Athletics Director and that McLean had hired Thomas Jefferson High School for Science and Technology Defensive Coordinator Dennis Worek as the new head coach.
 After a 5–5 season in 2013, Worek retired, and Shaun Blair, a former assistant coach from Lake Braddock Secondary School, replaced him as McLean's head football coach.

 After McLean went 5–5 in 2014, four losing seasons followed.
 In McLean's 2016 season, the Highlanders' varsity team went 1–11, their JV team was 2–10, and their first-year team was 0–8.
 The varsity team's only win was against Fairfax High School (Fairfax, Virginia), which was the homecoming game.
 The Highlanders were up by 1 when Fairfax attempted a field goal within the last minute.
 A McLean player blocked the field goal, and another McLean player, Amir McCormick, returned the ball for a touchdown, securing the 28–20 victory and handing McLean their only win of the season.
 This ending to the game was reported on multiple local news outlets as a miracle for McLean.

-After back-to-back 0–10 seasons in 2017 and 2018, the Highlanders rebounded to a 5-5 regular-season record in 2019, surprising the rest of the Liberty District, which did not expect the Highlanders to field such a competitive squad.
+After back-to-back 0–10 seasons in 2017 and 2018, the Highlanders rebounded to a 5–5 regular-season record in 2019, surprising the rest of the Liberty District, which did not expect the Highlanders to field such a competitive squad.
 The team, headed by McLean graduate John Scholla, concluded their season with a 17–7 win over the rival Langley Saxons, the first McLean victory over Langley since 2011.
 Other season highlights included an opening game win over Osbourn Park and a homecoming win over Wakefield, the first home win since the 2016 homecoming stunner.
 The 2020 and 2021 squads finished 4-3 (second in the Liberty District) and 3–7, respectively.
+After two losing seasons in 2022 and 2023, the Highlanders returned with a strong 8–2 season in 2023 under new coach Joe Cockerham, with key victories over rivals Yorktown and Langley.